 The best time to prepare for situational stress is when you are relaxed, calm and centered.

 Mindfulness—You can use mindfulness in both the long and short term.
 It works perfectly in conjunction with controlled breathing.
 Mindfulness is a wonderful technique for managing the stressful aspects of modern life and their impact on your mood.
 The key to achieving a state of mindfulness is to guide your attention to the present moment.

 Focus your attention on what is happening in and around you.
 If you are practicing deep breathing, concentrate on the rise and fall of your chest, the sensation of air passing through your nostrils as you inhale and exhale.
 You can also count in your mind—1 as you inhale, 2 as you exhale, 3 as you inhale, and so on to the count of 10, then start again from 1.
 If you are in a position to do so, close your eyes, and direct all your attention to the sounds you can hear.
-Armed with mindfulness techniques and a little practice, you will find this a great way to cope with panic attacks as well as stressful situations in general.
+Armed with mindfulness techniques and a little practice, you will find this a great way to cope with stressful situations in general.

 Identify troublesome thoughts—Learn to spot the thoughts that trigger your responses to stress.
 Perhaps particular subjects fill you with fear, or the idea of certain situations makes you feel anxious.
 Write these thoughts down, and challenge them.
 “Why should I feel so scared about X or Y?”
 “Is the way I feel about a given situation in proportion to reality?”
 Keep a thought diary or journal, and take a moment each day to go through any thoughts that have made you feel apprehensive.
 As you learn to identify the thought patterns that act as triggers, you’ll find that coping with stress gets easier.